-Mir Ghafouri in Ashkezari and Ashkezari (2013) states that the inhibiting factors for women entrepreneurs are as follows:

-- a.
-Barriers from family

-- b.
-Educational barriers

-- c.
-Training barrier

-- d.
-Female character barriers

-- e.
-Financial barriers

-- f.
-Cultural and social barriers

-- g.
-Obstacles in terms of applicable law

-Meanwhile, Setyaningsih (2014) who conducted research on students who were entrepreneurship, concluded that the inhibiting factors for students in entrepreneurship are:
+Ghafouri in Ashkezari and Ashkezari (2013) states that the inhibiting factors for women entrepreneurs are barriers from family, educational barriers, training barriers, female character barriers, financial barriers, cultural and social barriers, and obstacles in terms of applicable law.
+Meanwhile, Setyaningsih (2014) who conducted research on students who were entrepreneurship concluded that the inhibiting factors for students in entrepreneurship are internal factors (opportunity, network, personal, learning, familism), and external factors (faculty or campus), and Government.

-- a.
-Internal Factors (Opportunity (opportunity), Network (network), Personal, Learning, Familism) - b.
-External Factors (Faculty (Campus), Government)